 A heritage town trail pamphlet has been produced: A Walk Through History, which features many notable buildings, some stone curbing and a mining display.
+This was originally produced by the Maniototo Development Committee and in recent times has been reproduced by the Naseby Information Centre.
 Historic seats from the park have been restored.
 Heritage lights have been designed and priced.
 Preservation of the 1917 gun has been completed.
 Trees in the park have been named.
 The Maniototo Community Board has installed new gates and fencing at the cemetery, which also has grave sites of Chinese gold miners.